 - Adjustable Laser Sensor: A pointer speed button on the side allows convenient adjustment without changing the position of the hand on the mouse.

 - Pointer Speed Indicators: LED-illuminated indicators show through the thumb rest housing to display the selected pointer speed.

 - Back-Lit Evoluent Logo: A purely cosmetic feature which adds to the lustre and modern look of this mouse.
 The illumination turns off to conserve power when the system is in sleep mode.

 - Useful and Intuitive Driver: Mouse Manager for Windows (Microsoft Certified) or MAC OSX offers extensive custom, and even contextual, programming options yet is still easy to use through a simple and intuitive interface.

 - Refined Ergonomic Contours: The Evoluent VerticalMouse C features clearly defined lines to encourage correct hand placement.
 The buttons on the Evoluent VerticalMouse C are now seamlessly integrated into the housing, ensuring the fingers are able to comfortably rest against the contours of the body as it curves in towards the front of the mouse.
 The gently countoured thumb well cradles the thumb so the hand remains in position for optimal cursor control and balanced clicking.
 The extended lines of the buttons on the Evoluent VerticalMouse C provide improved finger support for those with long fingers or larger hands.

 - Extended Finger Flange: The Evoluent VerticalMouse C features a large finger flange designed to prevent the fifth finger from dragging on the desk.
 The flange has a slight upward curve to encourage the pinkie finger to remain securely in place.

 - Wireless Option: The Evoluent VerticalMouse C is also available in a Wireless format which is compatible with both PC and Mac operating systems.

-- Scroll Wheel: The Scroll Wheel has a grooved soft rubber surface and offers smooth movement with gentle but distinct detents.
+- Scroll Wheel: The Scroll Wheel has a central grooved soft rubber surface and offers smooth movement with gentle detents.

 - Speed Toggle: Move up or down through the 4 pointer speed settings with easy-to-access side button and clearly visible illuminated indicators.